Zigana (pistol): Variants

 Zigana is imported by American Tactical Imports in the United States and marketed under the FS9 and FS40 names.

+Production outside Turkey

+The Zigana PX-9 model is produced in Malaysia in partnership with Turkey.
+In Pakistan, unlicensed Zigana models are produced and sold by local workshops.

 In addition, the Zigana K and Zigana F models are licensed under the name of Zəfər, Zəfər-K and Inam by the Ministry of Defense Industry of the Republic of Azerbaijan.